The Vocal platform is a world for you to explore, contribute to and share topics you love, from sci-fi to music to politics and beyond.

 Other people’s opinions are not ours.
 You’ll find references to and opinions about a vast range of topics.
 What you find does not necessarily reflect our views.

 Quick take: We’ve given you permission to use what you see on the Sites but only in certain ways.
 You can’t use it for commercial purposes.

 We grant you limited access to our Services.
-Here’s your virtual key to get in.
 We grant you a non-exclusive, limited, revocable and non-transferable license to access and use our Services only in compliance with this Agreement.

-- Our rights in the Sites and Other Services.
-Jerrick and its licensors own all intellectual property rights in the Sites and Services (except for certain third party content on some of the Sites and of course User Content, Your Content and as otherwise specified in this Agreement).
-You cannot copy it or make what’s known as a “derivative work” from it—such as our graphics and so forth.
+Our rights in the Sites and Other Services.
+Our licensors and we own or have a license to all intellectual property rights in the Sites and Services (except for certain third party content on some of the Sites and of course User Content, Your Content and as otherwise specified in this Agreement).
+You cannot copy it or make what’s known as a “derivative work” from it.

 Quick take: This is the procedure specified by federal law to remove Content based on claims that it violates the copyright of someone else.

 We respect the intellectual property rights of others.
 If you believe that Content infringes your copyright, then contact us about it below.
 You’ll need to read our Copyright Policy (which is part of this Agreement) for the details of the procedure.
 Our designated copyright agent for notice of alleged copyright infringement appearing on the Services is:

 2050 Center Ave